Three Generations of Family History

 - Who left?

-- Who was abandoned, isolated or excluded from the family?
+- Who was abandoned, isolated, or excluded from the family?

 - Who died in childbirth?

-- Who committed suicide?
+- Who died by suicide?

-- Who committed a crime or experienced a significant trauma?
+- Who committed a serious crime?

 - Who suffered in war?